psinthong/AsterixDB-Sklearn/README.md

 Bring up the AsterixDB web interface by going to http://localhost:19001/

 The below example uses a local file adapter to load a sample of 1000 twitter texts(provided with this repository) and call the sentiment udf.
 Replace the path to the twitter_1000.txt file with your absolute path.
+Edit the DATAVERSE\_NAME and and LIBRARY\_NAME to match the ones you specify while installing the udf package.

 	USE DATAVERSE_NAME;